Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 We believe in sustainable tourism as a means to protect the Everest region.
 Sustainability and luxury can go hand in hand when trekking.
 We must not destroy the landscape and the Sherpa culture.

 Eco-Friendly Lodges: Our partner lodges, such as Yeti Mountain Home and Everest Summit Hotel, adhere to sustainable practices.
 Many lodges use solar panels for heating and electricity.
 Some also operate micro-hydro plants.
-Locals adhere to a proper waste management system, incorporating recycling initiatives.
+Locals adhere to a proper waste management system that incorporates recycling initiatives.
 We intentionally choose these lodges to help directly support the businesses that invest in green solutions.

 Waste Management: We strictly adhere to a ‘leave no trace’ policy.
 What comes in will go out.
 Non-biodegradable waste, such as plastic wrappers and nattieries, will be taken to Kathmandu for recycling.
-We provide boiled or filtered water along with purification tablets and reusable bottles.
+We provide boiled or filtered water, purification tablets, and reusable bottles.
 Lodges also avoid single-use plastics by using bulk refills for items like tea, coffee, and sugar.

 Supporting Local Communities: Trek directly contributes to the local economy.
 Peregrine Trek takes pride in hiring staff from the Everest region, paying fair wages, and ensuring ethical and safe working conditions.
 You’ll stay in locally-owned loges and teahouses.
 A portion of our profits supports schools, community cleanup projects, and the Pasang Lhamu Foundation.
 You can also help the community by purchasing handmade crafts directly from the artisans who created them.
 We don’t recommend buying wildlife items and antiques.